DenisGorbachev/makesure/README.md

 ## Writing plugins

-You can write plugins for `makesure`, defining your own checklist & sharing them with the community.
+You can write plugins for `makesure`, defining your own checklists & sharing them with the community.

-Plugins are regular NPM modules, so that they could be installed in team repositories (see below).
+Plugins are regular NPM modules, so they can be installed in team repositories (see below).

 ## Managing your team